pablosanjose/Quantica.jl/docs/src/manual.md

     Sites         : (27, 27) --> 54 total per unit cell
 ```

-Its important to note that the lattice in the directions perpendicular to the new Bravais vector is bounded.
+Its important to note that the lattice will be bounded along directions different from the specified Bravais vectors.
 With the syntax above, the new unitcell will be minimal.
 We may however define how many sites to include in the new unitcell by adding a `SiteSelector` directive to be applied in the non-periodic directions.
 For example, to create a 10 * a0 wide, honeycomb nanoribbon we can do

 ```jldoctest
 julia> lat = supercell(LP.honeycomb(), (1,-1), region = r -> -5 <= r[2] <= 5)